 Cancer screening - Free cancer screening for certain types of cancer is available on the NHS for some people.
 Read about cancer screening on the NHS Choices website.

-Community Champions - This programme builds on the skill and knowledge of local communities.
+Community champions - This programme builds on the skill and knowledge of local communities.
 We bring local people and services together to improve health and wellbeing and to reduce inequalities.
-Visit the Community Champions website and read the Community Champions end of year highlight report (pdf).
+Visit the community champions website and read the community champions end of year highlight report 2018 (pdf).

 Diabetes champions - A team of volunteers is available to raise awareness about diabetes, how to get tested, where to go for information and what people can do to avoid or delay the onset of diabetes.
 The champions also man stalls at health fairs and other community events.
 Visit the Know diabetes website.

-Healthy Schools Partnership - Aims to support and encourage schools to develop and deepen their focus on health and wellbeing and support the attainment and happiness of pupils, staff and wider school communities.
-Read about Healthy Schools Partnership on the City of Westminster website.
+Healthy Schools Partnership - The healthy schools partnership aims to support and encourage schools to develop and deepen their focus on health and wellbeing and support the attainment and happiness of pupils, staff and wider school communities.

 Immunisations - Immunisations or vaccinations are given to help prevent people getting certain infections.
 Read about vaccination schedules on the NHS Choices website.